Nursing Home Abuse in Pennsylvania

 In July of 2011, Mcguire received treatment for a sore on his leg at the Bons Secour Wound Clinic.
 When Mcguire was released and sent back to the nursing home, documents revealed that the owner of the nursing home, Sherry Jo Warner, didn’t provide her staff members with the adequate training in order to take care of Mcguire during his healing process.
 Koch was one of the workers assigned to take care of Mcguire.
 She testified that she was never given the proper training on how to take care of the victim’s wounds.
 As a result, he died shortly after.

 Koch, who cooperated with authorities from the beginning of the investigation, was given three years probation and a $400 fine.

 If your loved one has been victim to nursing home abuse and/or neglect, keep in mind an experienced nursing home abuse attorney can assist you.
-Our leading team of award-winning nursing home abuse lawyers at McIver Brown law firm have helped numerous clients win the the justy they’re entitled to.
-Give us a call today for a free consultation.
+Nursing home abuse lawyers have helped numerous clients win the the justice they’re entitled to.
+Call today for a free consultation.

 Lawsuit Filed in Pennsylvania Nursing Home Abuse Case

 The children of a Pennsylvania nursing home resident have filed a lawsuit against Sunrise Senior Living Inc. after catching their mother’s nursing home abuse on hidden camera.